Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Population Genetics In Well-Mixed Populations

-To simplify the discussion and to make a direct connection with the experiments in Ref.~\cite{HallatschekNelson:ExperimentalSegregation}, we consider two alleles in a population of~$N$ haploid organisms.
-(For~$N$ diploid organisms, the theory is essentially the same under certain assumptions, provided one focuses on the dynamics of~$2N$ gene copies in each generation; see Ref.~\cite{Hartl:PopulationGenetics}.)
-The two-allele approximation may seem very restrictive, but many of our results can be generalized to an arbitrary integer number~$q\ge3$ of alleles.
-In addition, a two-allele model can be used to describe the dynamics of an allele of interest~(with or without a selective advantage) when all other alleles are neutral.
+To simplify the discussion and to make a direct connection with the experiments in~\textcite{HallatschekNelson:ExperimentalSegregation}, we consider two alleles in a population of~$N$ haploid organisms, i.e. organisms with a single set of chromosomes.~\footnote{The theory of haploid organisms also describes the dynamics of genes in cellular organelles like mitochondria and chloroplast and on certain sex chromosomes like Y-chromosome in Homo sapiens.
+For~$N$ diploid organisms, the theory is essentially the same under certain assumptions, provided one focuses on the dynamics of~$2N$ gene copies in each generation; see~ {\textcite{Hartl:PopulationGenetics}}.} The two-allele approximation may seem very restrictive, but many of our results can be generalized to an arbitrary integer number of~$q\ge3$ alleles.
+In addition, a two-allele model can be used to describe the dynamics of an allele of interest~(with or without a selective advantage) when all other alleles have the same fitness.
 We assume that each of the individuals in the population can die, give birth~(divide), and mutate.
 The details of this birth and death process are species dependent, but the dynamics on time scales larger than the generation time~$\tau_{g}$ is believed to be universal provided~$N$~is large.
 This universal dynamics is often referred to as the diffusion or continuous approximation.
 Two simple models are commonly used to illustrate the continuous approximation: the Wright-Fisher model and the Moran model.
 Here, we use the latter because it more closely resembles microbes with overlapping generations.

 First, we consider the Moran model without selection and mutation.
 During a time step, two individuals are randomly selected with replacement from the population.
-The first individual is chosen to reproduce, and the second one to die; thus the total number of the organisms is conserved.
+The first individual is chosen to reproduce, and the second one to die; thus, the total number of the organisms is conserved.
 If the ``frequency'' of allele one~(i.e., the fractional number of individuals with genotype one) at time step~$\tilde{t}$ is~$f(\tilde{t})$, then, at the next time step, it is~$f+1/N$ with probability~$f(1-f)$, $f-1/N$ with probability~$f(1-f)$, and $f$ with probability~$f^{2}+(1-f)^{2}$.
 The expectation value and variance of~$f(\tilde{t}+1)$ are then given by,

 where angular brackets represent average with respect to the random choice of individuals for reproduction and death.
 Because only one of~$N$ organisms gives birth in a Moran time step,~$\tilde{t}$ measures time in fractional generation time,~$\tau_{g}/N$.